 Anyone who has ever experienced back pain knows how debilitating it can be.
-In a survey on low back pain the American Physical Therapy Association found:
+In a survey on low back pain, the American Physical Therapy Association found:

-• 39 percent of adults say low back pain has affected their daily lives
+- 39 percent of adults say low back pain has affected their daily lives

-• 38 percent of adults say low back pain has affected their ability to exercise
+- 38 percent of adults say low back pain has affected their ability to exercise

-• 37 percent of adults say low back pain has affected their ability to sleep
+- 37 percent of adults say low back pain has affected their ability to sleep

-The majority of low back pain cases, approximately 90 percent, resolve within six weeks, seven percent of cases do become a chronic issue, according to The Good Body.
+The majority of low back pain cases, approximately 90 percent, resolve within six weeks, and seven percent of cases do become a chronic issue, according to The Good Body.
 Before you start worrying about starting regular medication, remember that there are simple back pain management options you can try at home.
 Learn more about what causes back pain and what you can do to manage your symptoms with our guide to pain management for back pain.

 Common Causes of Back Pain